Tiamat-Tech/DepthFlow/Readme.md

 **Challenges:**
 - **GPU Computation time** will be a bottleneck for longer videos or many feedback loops per second
+  - _Possible solution_: Use fewer steps on img2img since it is already close to the target
+  - _Implementation_: Stop when `MSE(A, B)` is low enough
 - **Depth Estimation** is a hard problem, the output should be accurate enough
 - **The Shader** can't do magic, let's make it better